-- 1. The Plaintiff refers to: - (a) an article published in the Perth Now online news reporting service on 12 October 2014 headed "Ride-sharing app Uber pledges to pay traffic fines for WA drivers":

-- (b) an article published on the news.com.au online news reporting service on 6 May 2015 headed "Uber driver Sukhwinder Singh faces 'illegal taxi' charges"; and - (c) an article published in the Perth Now online news reporting service on 3 July 2016 headed "WA Government to prosecute 37 Uber drivers". - Copies of the documents referred to above may be inspected by appointment at the Melbourne offices of the solicitors for the Plaintiff. - 3.
-Further particulars may be provided after discovery. - 65.
-At all material times during the Western Australian Claim Period from about October 2014, one or more of the Uber Entities: - (a) publicised or otherwise communicated that it would pay Regulatory Fines; - (b) paid, or procured payment of, Regulatory Fines; and/or - (c) caused UberX Partners in Western Australia to be reimbursed for Regulatory Fines.
+- 1. The Plaintiff refers to: - (a) an article published in the Perth Now online news reporting service on 12 October 2014 headed "Ride-sharing app Uber pledges to pay traffic fines for WA drivers"; - (b) an article published on the news.com.au online news reporting service on 6 May 2015 headed "Uber driver Sukhwinder Singh faces 'illegal taxi' charges"; and - (c) an article published in the Perth Now online news reporting service on 3 July 2016 headed "WA Government to prosecute 37 Uber drivers". - 2.
+Copies of the documents referred to above may be inspected by appointment at the Melbourne offices of the solicitors for the Plaintiff. - 3.
+Further particulars may be provided after discovery.

-incurred by UberX Partners in the course of providing UberX in Western Australia.
+- 65. At all material times during the Western Australian Claim Period from about October 2014, one or more of the Uber Entities: - (a) publicised or otherwise communicated that it would pay Regulatory Fines; - (b) paid, or procured payment of, Regulatory Fines; and/or - (c) caused UberX Partners in Western Australia to be reimbursed for Regulatory Fines, incurred by UberX Partners in the course of providing UberX in Western Australia.

-- 1. The Plaintiff refers to: - (a) an article published in the Perth Now online news reporting service on 12 October 2014 headed "Ride-sharing app Uber pledges to pay traffic fines for WA drivers"; - (b) an article published on the ABC online news reporting service on 16 December 2014 headed "Investigation into Perth Uber drivers launched amid claims they are working outside the law"; - (c) an article published in the WA Today online news reporting service on 25 May 2015 headed "Uber drivers slapped with more charges after ignoring orders"; - (d) an article published on the news.com.au online news reporting service on 22 April 2015 headed "Uber claims huge surge in new passengers as Perth taxi drivers protest"; and - (e) the Uber Inc Prospectus, including at pp 54-55.
+- 1. The Plaintiff refers to: - (a) an article published in the Perth Now online news reporting service on 12 October 2014 headed "Ride-sharing app Uber pledges to pay traffic fines for WA drivers"; - (b) an article published on the ABC online news reporting service on 16 December 2014 headed "Investigation into Perth Uber drivers launched amid claims they are working outside the law"; - (c) an article published in the WA Today online news reporting service on 25 May 2015 headed "Uber drivers slapped with more charges after ignoring orders"; - (d) an article published on the news.com.au online news reporting service on 22 April 2015 headed "Uber claims huge surge in new passengers as Perth taxi drivers protest"; and - (e) the Uber Inc Prospectus, including at pp 54-55. - 2.
+Copies of the documents referred to above may be inspected by appointment at the Melbourne offices of the solicitors for the Plaintiff. - 3.
+Further particulars may be provided after discovery.